shihabmuhtasim/CSE-Theory-Nest/README.md

 # BracU_Theory_Materials

 This repository contains course materials for non-programming courses during my academic journey at BRAC University.
-Easiest way to get access is download zip off the whole repo and unzip what you need.
+The easiest way to get access is to download the zip of the whole repo and unzip what you need.
+Else If you can use gitbash then you can clone exactly what you need.

 ## Course Descriptions